inih/CC-Blog-Project/README.md

 ```
 docker cp {NAME OF CSV FILE}.csv cassandra-{POD NUMBER}:/{PATH OF CSV FILE}/{NAME OF CSV FILE}.csv
 ```
-Pick any 'cassandra' pod and execute the following command to add a new table and data
+Pick any 'cassandra' pod created from earlier and execute the following command to add a new table and data
 ```
 kubectl exec- it cassandra-{POD NUMBER} cqlsh
 ```